asyncapi/website/pages/blog/designing_your_apis_with_asyncapi_part_1.md

 How can you utilize code generation to speed up the development process and only focus on what is important - the business logic?
 In this miniseries, I will explore the ways AsyncAPI and code generation can work hand in hand beyond generating documentation.

 Structure of the miniseries:
-* **Part 1: Designing the APIs with AsyncAPI**
+* **Part 1: Designing your APIs with AsyncAPI**
-* Part 2: Implementing the applications using code generation
+* Part 2: Implementing your applications using code generation
 * Part 3: Black-box testing the applications using code generation
 * Part 4: Introducing new changes when using code generation
-* Part 5: The path to 1 billion players - Scaling the applications and finding bottlenecks with code generation
+* Part 5: The path to 1 billion players - Scaling the applications and finding bottlenecks with tooling

 > Don't see this blog post series as anything other than an example workflow.
 This is purely how I do it with my applications and how I use AsyncAPI and its tooling to my advantage.
 Use this as an inspiration to finding an approach that works for you.